GoogleCloudPlatform/cloud-builders-community/README.md

 In order to accept your contribution, it must:

-*   make clear that the builder image is pushed to the builder's project's registry.
+*   Make clear that the builder image is pushed to the builder's project's registry.
 E.g., it specifies `images: ['gcr.io/$PROJECT_ID/the-tool']`.
 The builder will not be pushed to the `gcr.io/cloud-builders` registry.
-*   include a simple sanity test in the `cloudbuild.yaml` config that builds and pushes the image.
+*   Include a simple sanity test in the `cloudbuild.yaml` config that builds and pushes the image.
 This can be as simple as invoking the tool with `--help`, and it ensures the tool is installed correctly and in the expected location within the image.
-*   include some basic example describing how to use it.
+*   Include some basic example describing how to use it.
 This helps new users get acquainted with the builder, and helps us ensure the builder continues to work as intended.